munificent/craftinginterpreters/book/strings.md

 characters in the source string.
 Some ObjStrings will be created dynamically at runtime as a result of string operations like concatenation.
 Those strings obviously need to dynamically allocate memory for the characters, which means the string needs to *free* that memory when it's no longer needed.

 If ObjString tried to free a character array that point into the original source code string, bad things would happen.
 So, for strings derived from string literals, we pre-emptively copy the characters over to the heap.
 This way, every ObjString reliably owns its character array and can free it.

 This chapter introduces a couple of new low-level macros to make it easier to work with dynamic memory.
 Here is the first:

 ^code allocate (2 before, 1 after)

-It allocates an array of a given type, and gives you back a pointer of that type.
+It allocates an array with a given element type and count.
 The real work happens in this function:

 ^code allocate-string